AllenNeuralDynamics/modular-insertion-system/components/arc.md

 # Arc

-Each arc supports up to 7 sliding modules.
+Each arc supports up to 7 modules.
 Quantities are per arc.

 ## Custom Machined Parts